geodynamics/best_practices/ZenodoBestPractices.md

 ## Manual Upload

 1. **Login**
    * Use your GitHub or ORCID account or create a new login.
 Using GitHub will automatically associate it with your repository.
-2. **Upload**
+2. **Create**
    * Click on "Upload" on the browser header (between search bar and *Communities*).
+   1. _**Adding a New Package**_

-* **New Package.** Click on "New Upload" - green button on upper right hand side of window.
+      * Click on the "New Upload" button on upper right hand side of the page.
+   2. _**Adding a New Version to an Existing Package**_
-* **Versioning a Package.** Select the package from your Uploads directory.
-Click on "New Version"
+      * Select the package from your Uploads directory.
+Click on "New Version".

 At any time, you can select an uploaded package and edit its metadata.
 However, you CANNOT change the package's files without creating a new version.

+3. **Upload**
-3. Drag and drop your files into the window or choose files as directed.
+   * Drag and drop your files into the window or choose files as directed.

-See next section on Metadata.
+Then proceed to the Metadata section.

 ## Metadata